bootstrapbill/bootstrapbill.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
-I'm a postdoctoral research fellow in cognitive neuroscience at Queensland University of Technology (QUT).
-I use neurophysiological, behavioural, and computational approaches to study how our brains make sense of sensory information.
-My current work focusses on the neural mechanisms which enable the accurate localisation of moving objects under neural delays.
+I'm a postdoctoral researcher in cognitive neuroscience at Stanford University.
+My research explores how our brains extract information from patterns of light and sound, in order to achieve complex goals like catching a ball or understanding speech.
+I combine neural recordings, behavioural experiments, and computational modelling, to unravel the neuro-computational mechanisms underlying these fundamental sensory-guided processes.
+My current work employs intracranial neural recording techniques to better understand the mechanisms underlying speech comprehension.

-I work in the [Timing Lab](https://research.qut.edu.au/timinglab/) at QUT (and previously at The University of Melbourne) with [Hinze Hogendoorn](https://scholar.google.com/citations?user=uOh2Ik0AAAAJ&hl=en&inst=4522501446918153378&oi=ao).
-I completed my PhD in the [Decision Neuroscience Lab](https://dlab.unimelb.edu.au/) at The University of Melbourne under the supervision of [Stefan Bode](https://scholar.google.com/citations?user=nPX76iMAAAAJ&hl=en&oi=ao), [Daniel Feuerriegel](https://scholar.google.com.au/citations?user=XPrVRCoAAAAJ&hl=en), and [Rob Hester](https://scholar.google.com/citations?hl=en&user=vma8HZ0AAAAJ) investigating perceptual decision making and metacognition [[thesis link]](https://minerva-access.unimelb.edu.au/items/56694251-238a-5089-bd49-ca110b040865).
+I work in the [Gwilliams Laboratory of Speech Neuroscience](https://gwilliams.sites.stanford.edu/) at Stanford.
+Previously I worked in the [Timing Lab](https://research.qut.edu.au/timinglab/) at QUT & The University of Melbourne, where I investigated the neural mechanisms of visual motion extrapolation.
+Prior to that I completed my PhD in the [Decision Neuroscience Lab](https://dlab.unimelb.edu.au/) at The University of Melbourne, where I investigated perceptual decision making and metacognition [[thesis link]](https://minerva-access.unimelb.edu.au/items/56694251-238a-5089-bd49-ca110b040865).

 ![Photo by Anthony Weate/QUT Media](../images/eeg_lab_shot.jpeg)